(Even the men’s page is full of asinine misandrist dreck)

 27th October -Women being tired of having to ‘walk men through’ #metoo.

 27th August.
 Laura Bates on the men who hate women.
 This, in Guardian that even published ‘Why I Hate Men’ by Julie Bindel.
-The article by Laura Bates is toxic little piece that seeks to conflate good-faith objections to aspects of feminism with the extremes of the incel movement.
+The article by Laura Bates is lazy piece of writing that seeks to conflate good-faith objections to aspects of feminism with the extremes of the incel movement.

 5th September Tilda Swinton- Championing Talent Regardless of Gender.
 Pretty much standard Guardian fare and nothing original.
 Certainly doesn’t belong on the mens page.

 So there you have it, the Guardian men’s page is place for feminist poshos to continue lecturing men.
 Does it try to explore any issues that men care about? – No. Does invite any of the people who blog and write about mens issues from the male persective? – Of course not.
 And that is a problem, too often the first time many men encounter material that is sympathetic to their outlook it comes packaged with other unsavoury views.
 The Guardian does need a men’s page but not one that spouts orthodox feminist liturgy.